 Good data management requires that data is described and stored so that its opening and future usage are ensured (more information on metadata).
 Even though it is possible to expand on the plan during the research project, the most important guidelines and principles must be contemplated on before the project starts.
 If you do not want to write a data management plan using the data management planning tool Tuuli, you can write the plan according to the guidelines and instructions of the funder and research organisation.

 National guidance for data management planning is available in Zenodo in English, Finnish and Swedish.
-For sensitive data there are complementary guidelines (in Finnish).
+For sensitive and confidental research data there are additional instructions.
 Research funders and organisations can have their own guidelines in DMPTuuli and it is good to follow these instructions.
 For example the guidelines of Academy of Finland can be found on webpages or in DMPTuuli.
 UEF guidelines on data management for the Horizon 2020 funding applications can be found here and in DMPTuuli.

 Library offers, together with IT services, data management workshops, where the main contents of data management plan and UEF guidelines to data management are covered, and researchers can work on their DMPs.
 Ask information on forthcoming workshops opendata(a)uef.fi.